-A student may receive financial aid for any class that must be repeated in order to meet graduation requirements or for any class in which they is attempting to replace a grade lower than a D. Credits for repeated courses count toward the maximum aggregate number of aid-eligible attempted credits.
+A student may receive financial aid for any class that must be repeated in order to meet graduation requirements or for any class in which they are attempting to replace a grade lower than a D. Credits for repeated courses count toward the maximum aggregate number of aid-eligible attempted credits.
+For more information pertaining to repeated courses and GPA calculations, please see Grade System and Grade Point Average (61)